TimiPashov/_myForumJS/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

+# Installation
+After you download the repository:

+## REST API
+Open CMD in the API folder and run `npm install` to isntall all the server dependencies.
+Run `npm start` to start the server on port 3000.
+The default user is peter@abv.bg/123123.

+## APP Init
+Open CMD in the myForumJS folder and run `npm install` to isntall all the app dependencies.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/` to open the Application

 # Features
 On application start the guest/user will see the welcome message page.